22 February 2020

 The grounds display statues, monuments and perfect gardens.
 Atop the building, on the 72-meter dome, is The Golden Boy, a heavy four-meter bronze statue plated with 23 carat gold.
 It symbolises progress and agricultural prosperity.

-3. The Canadian Museum for Human Rights is the city's new landmark that examines human rights across the world.
-From the ground floor, ascend over 6 levels and visit 11 galleries along the way.
-Many issues have raised controversy (abortion, pollution, indigenous issues, the Holocaust etc) so most Canadians believe it is an important Canadian cultural institution to visit.
+3. The Canadian Museum for Human Rights is the city's new landmark examining human rights worldwide.
+From the ground floor, ascend over 6 levels and visit 11 galleries.
+Many issues have raised controversy so most Canadians believe it is an important cultural institution to visit.

 Museum for Human Rights